THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 There never was a great opportunity to try and install these so while the boat was on the hard seemed ideal.
 I drilled a few holes, screwed in some bolts with sealant and we were all set!

 One of the blocks used to haul up our dinghy broke and started to chafe the line.
-Rather than worry about it failing while we were out sailing, we just decided to replace it.
+Rather than worry about it failing while we were out sailing, we just replaced it.
 Amy used the technique shown in my Running Rigging Video and ran the new line through.

 On our way down from Bermuda, we had one large wave that came directly at us, as compared to our port forward quarter like all the rest of them.
 The result of this wave meant that Starry Horizons crashed down pretty hard as the wave rolled past us.
 So hard in fact, that the latch to our salon door broke into 3 pieces.